ysmood/umi/readme.md

 The `get` performance is 4x faster than the `https://github.com/hashicorp/golang-lru`.
 The `set` is a little slower.
-It's because Umi's data struct contains extra info such as TTL and byte size.
+It's because Umi's data struct contains extra info to calculate such as TTL and byte size.
 This trade-off for more functionalities is acceptable.

 Umi's faster performance is because it uses two read-write locks for the internal `map` and `linked-list`, the more atomic lock time make the total lock time smaller.